Inspiring Excellence & Innovation

 as Antoine Trabulsi, the team was formed.
 Initially entered in the 2008

-First Robotics Competition season as Crusader Robotics, Team 2609
+First Robotics Competition season as Lourdes Robotics, Team 2609

 had an amazing rookie year, winning multiple awards including Rookie All-Star.

 So how did Lourdes Robotics become Beaverworx?
 Well, it was inspired by two things.
 The first is Skunkworks, Lockheed Martin's infamous Advanced Development Programs where they develop exotic and next generation aircraft.
 The other is one fateful day in the 2008 season where a parent/visitor peeked into the club room and said "Look at those busy Beavers!"
 Thus, in the following year the team adopted the name Beaverworx.